kirbyjp/spectral-deconvolution-engine/README.md

 * **Kernel Separability:** Establishing the mathematical condition that allows the composite kernel to be factored into decoupled or sequentially independent components—specifically, treating spatial motion correction and spectral dispersion extraction as orthogonal or cascading operations.
 Under the constraint of high-frequency hardware telemetry and controlled dispersion geometry, kernel separability drastically reduces computational complexity, transforming an otherwise intractable multi-dimensional deconvolution problem into stable, sequential 1D and 2D inversions that cleanly feed our modular processing pipeline.
 * **Discrete Vector-Gradient Inversion (Arithmetic-Based Reconstruction):** Unlike classical deconvolution frameworks relying on continuous integral equations or Fourier-domain division (which risk instability near zero-frequency components), our inverse pipeline operates entirely in the discrete spatial domain.
 Representing the motion path as a parametric curve $\gamma(t) = (x(t), y(t))$, reconstruction proceeds via spatial-temporal flux reassignment:
   $$S_{\text{est}}(x_0, y_0) = \sum_{t \in \gamma^{-1}(x_0, y_0)} I(x(t), y(t)) \cdot w(t)$$
-  where $w(t)$ incorporates exposure-time normalization, logarithmic scaling, and finite PSF support.
+* *Reconstruction Weight Function:*
+The reconstruction weight $w(t)$ is proportional to the dwell-time function $\tau(t) = \Delta x / v(t)$, which governs how flux is reassigned along the motion path.
+See Section 4 for the full dwell-time-derived form of $w(t)$.
 This formulation bypasses continuous spectral division, reducing inversion to stable coordinate remapping and additive/subtractive flux binning.

 ---